ars0915/note/pages/WebRTC.md

 			          return;
 			        }

-			        // If we're the polite peer, and we're receiving a colliding offer, we don't need to do anything special, because our existing offer will automatically be rolled back in the next step. await pc.setRemoteDescription(description);
+			        // If we're the polite peer, and we're receiving a colliding offer, we don't need to do anything special, because our existing offer will automatically be rolled back in the next step await pc.setRemoteDescription(description);
 			        if (description.type === "offer") {
+			          //
 			          await pc.setLocalDescription();
 			          signaler.send({ description: pc.localDescription });
 			        }